SAT/ACT Optional Admission

 What are the application requirements for students applying SAT/ACT Optional?plus or minus

-How does the Admissions Committee at The University of Scranton make decisions in the case of students applying SAT/ACT Optional? plus or minusFor students applying SAT/ACT Optional, the University's Admissions Committee considers the rigor of the high school curriculum, performance in that program (GPA) and class rank (if available), as well as letter(s) of recommendation, two graded papers, extracurricular activities, community service and possibly an on-campus interview.
+How does the Admissions Committee at The University of Scranton make decisions in the case of students applying SAT/ACT Optional? plus or minusFor students applying SAT/ACT Optional, the University's Admissions Committee considers the rigor of the high school curriculum, performance in that program (GPA) and class rank (if available), as well as letter(s) of recommendation, extracurricular activities, community service and possibly an on-campus interview.

 Will students be considered for a merit scholarship if they apply SAT/ACT Optional? plus or minusYes.
 High school students who apply SAT/ACT Optional will automatically be considered for academic merit scholarships awarded by the University.
 If they qualify, then students will be awarded either the Loyola or Arrupe academic merit scholarships.
 Scholarship decisions will be based on the overall strength of the student's application.